SpartnerNL/Laravel-Excel/README.md

 It possible to use some basic styling inside the table.
 HTML tags `<strong>, <i> and <b>` are supported at this moment.

+Table attributes (`align, valign, rowspan & colspan`) will be properly parsed.

-Most of the inline styles are parsed:
+Most of the inline styles are parsed (style="background: #000000"):

 | Style tag name       | Value           |
 | ------------- |:-------------:|